Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: for Image Captioning and VQA

-\para{Visualizing ResNet-based VQA model with attention} Lu~\etal~\cite{Lu2016} use a 200 layer ResNet~\cite{he_cvpr15} to encode the image, and jointly learn a hierarchical attention mechanism on the question and image. \reffig{fig:vqa_residual_main} shows \gcam{} visualization for this network. \mac{As we visualize deeper layers of the ResNet we see small changes in \gcam{} for most adjacent layers and larger changes between layers that involve dimensionality reduction.} \rp{Visualizations for various layers in ResNet can be found in the supplementary \secref{sec:sup_resnet_analysis}.} To the best of our knowledge, we are the first to visualize decisions made by ResNet-based architectures.
+\para{Visualizing ResNet-based VQA model with co-attention} Lu~\etal~\cite{Lu2016} use a 200 layer ResNet~\cite{he_cvpr15} to encode the image, and jointly learn a hierarchical attention mechanism on the question and image. \reffig{fig:vqa_residual_main} shows \gcam{} visualizations for this network. \mac{As we visualize deeper layers of the ResNet, we see small changes in \gcam{} for most adjacent layers and larger changes between layers that involve dimensionality reduction.} \rpi{More visualizations for ResNets can be found in \refsec{sec:sup_resnet_analysis}}.
+To the best of our knowledge, we are the first to visualize decisions from ResNet-based models.